All content © 199 - 2022 Penny Lane Domestic Appliances. - Brand logos and images for informational purposes only.

 Don't wash Trainers

-in your washing
+in your washing machine

 Washing your trainers in a washing

-machine would seem like a quick and easy
+machine would seem like a quick and

-way to clean them; some machines even
+easy way to clean them; some machines

 Trainers are too heavy – whilst being